PhD in Business Administration - Computer & Information Security

 Applicants to Northcentral University's PhD in Business Administration with a specialization in Computer and Information Security program should hold a master's degree with a background in the computer information security field.
 Those applicants who hold a master's degree but do not have a background in the field may be required to take foundation courses before being formally admitted into the degree program.
 Northcentral University's online graduate programs should already possess a bachelor's degree.

 A dissertation is required for completion of the PhD in Business Administration with a specialization in Computer and Information Security program.
 Much of the time spent enrolled in the degree program will be dedicated towards the preparation and completion of a dissertation.
 The dissertation topic is developed and approved in consultation with a program advisor.
 In addition to the dissertation requirement, students must also take courses in the computer and information security specialization.
-Currently, these courses may include organizations corporate computer and network security, cyber forensics, computer information and security capstone, information security and outsourcing computer systems, and other related topics.
+Currently, these courses may include topics in corporate computer and network security, cyber forensics, information security and outsourcing computer systems, information risk management, contingency planning, and other related topics.

 Program Length/Total Credits Required: